pantheon-systems/documentation/source/content/guides/git/07-git-faq.md

 ## Why can't I connect to Git?

-If you're having problems cloning your Git repository, verify your SSH key in your User Dashboard is enabled.
+If you're having problems cloning your Git repository, verify your SSH key [Personal Settings](/guides/personal-settings) in your  is enabled.
 For more information, see [Generating SSH Keys](/ssh-keys).

 ## Why am I being prompted for my password after adding the public key?